wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * authorization to handle role, rb
    * storage to handle pv (persistent volume) and <a href="#PVC">pvc</a>, sc (storage classes)
    <br /><br />

+<a name="kube-proxy"></a>

+### Kube-proxy

+The kube-proxy maintains network connectivity among the Pods in a cluster.

+kube-proxy <strong>watches</strong> the <a href="#API_Server">API server</a> for addition and removal requests.
+For each new service, kube-proxy opens a randomly chosen port on the local node.
+It then makes proxied connections to one of the corresponding back-end pods.

+The "proxy" in kube-proxy means that it can do simple network stream or round-robin forwarding across a set of backends.

+Three modes:

+   * User space mode
+   * Iptables mode
+   * Ipvs mode (alpha as of v1.8)

+<a name="Kubelet"></a>

+### Kubelet

+A Kublet agent program is automatically installed in each node created.

+Kubelet serves as Kubernetes’s agent on each node.

+Kubelet only manages containers created by the <a href="#API_Server">API server</a> - not any container running on the node.

+Kublet communicates with the <a href="#API-server">API server</a> to see if pods have been assigned to nodes.

+Kubelets communicate with the Kubernetes API server using secured network communications protocols TLS and SSH based on certificates issued by the clusters root CA to support those protocols.

+Kubelet takes a set of <a href="#Podspecs">Podspecs</a> provided bythe kube-apiserver to ensure that containers described are running and healthy.

+Kubelet mounts and runs pod  <a href="#Volumes">volumes</a> and <a href="#Secrets">secrets</a>.

+   Image pull secrets authenticates with private container registries.

+Kubelet executes health checks to identify pod/node status.

+   Service accounts can also store image pull secrets.

+<a name="ControlPlane"></a>

+### Control Plane

+Each <strong>kubelet</strong> manages the <strong>"Control Pane"</strong> which allocates IP addresses and runs nodes under its control.

+Kublet constantly compares the status of pods against what is declared in yaml files, and starts or deletes pods as necessary to meet the request.

+Restarting Kublet itself depends on the operating system (`monit` on Debian or `systemctl` on systemd-based systems).

 <a name="RBAC"></a>